bruceme/SportVFR/README.md

 One could easily built an entire dedicated flight information display system (EFIS/ECAM) around this platform.

 Or...
 You could say that any phone or tablet is a perfectly robust flight display system and what if you just focussed on all the data a phone/tablet can't get easily.
-Airspeed, Compass, Engine, System sensors, etc.
+Airspeed, Compass, Engine, System sensors, etc.  The project needs to be integrated with a bluetooth transciever (HC-05).
+Updates can easily be made to Avare for Android.
+At some point compatability with other IMUs would be good so more wide adoption can be considered.

 I honestly like both ideas but I lean toward the later as it's simpler and more direct.
 Either way, I'd like to leave this project open-ended and not make any decisions that presuppose a display system.